Multidimensional Scaling for Big Data

 In the last step of the fast MDS algorithm, the partial MDS configurations obtained for each data subset are combined into a global MDS configuration by a Procrustes transformation (as in divide-and-conquer MDS, Section \ref{sect:divideMDS}).
 To do so, a small subset of size $s$ is randomly selected from each data subset (\citeNP{Yang06afast} call them the {\em sampling points}).
 The role of $s$ in fast MDS is equivalent to that of $c$ (the amount of connecting points) in divide-and-conquer MDS, and the same considerations for its choice apply here.
 In particular, $s\ge r+1$.

-The selected sampling points from each data subset are joined to form an {\em alignment set}, over which classical MDS is performed giving rise to an {\em alignment configuration}: a $\ell\times r$ matrix $\mathbf{X_{align}}$.
+The selected sampling points from each data subset are joined to form an {\em alignment set}, over which classical MDS is performed giving rise to an {\em alignment configuration}: a $\ell\times r$ matrix $\mathbf{X}_{\textrm{align}}$.
 In order to be able to apply classical MDS to the alignment set, its size must not exceed the limit size $\ell$.
 Therefore, the number $p$ of data subsets is taken as $p=\lfloor\ell/s\rfloor$ (the integer part of $\ell/s$).